ariabuckles/amorphous/README.md

 }
 ```

-Amorphous is designed to help you get your app's state management up and
+Amorphous is designed to:

-running as quickly as possible while avoiding as many pitfalls as possible
+ * get your app's state management working as quickly as possible
-given the first constraint.

-Amorphous also provides you several tools to help avoid potential pitfalls,
-and uses React's new context API to prevent having actual globals that could
-poorly interact with third party code.
+ * avoid unnecessary pitfalls while doing so

+## Usage

+Amorphous has two main classes:

+ * `AppComponent`: a class for components that use appState
+ * `RootAppComponent`: a class for the root component of your app

+To use `AppComponent`, you must have a `RootAppComponent` at the
+root of your app.
+(For library authors, see
+[using Amorphous in a library][library.md].)

+Both `AppComponent` and `RootAppComponent` have access to:

+ * `this.appState`
+ * `this.setAppState`
+ * `shouldComponentUpdate(nextProps, nextState, appState)`
+ * `componentDidUpdate(nextProps, nextState, snapshot, appState)`

 ```javascript
 import { AppComponent, RootAppComponent } from './amorphous';